How to Apply for the AAMC Fee Assistance Program

 1. Who Can Apply to the AAMC Fee Assistance Program?

-The FAP was created to help students who would otherwise be financially unable to take the MCAT exam or apply to medical school.
-As a result, your household income (and your parents’ if applicable) needs to fall under certain guidelines.
-The AAMC also requires applicants to have a permanent U.S. address.
+The AAMC created the FAP to help students who would otherwise be financially unable to take the MCAT exam or apply to medical school.
+To be eligible, your household income (and your parents’ if applicable) needs to fall under certain guidelines.
+Additionally, applicants must have a permanent U.S. address.

 2. When Should I Apply to the AAMC Fee Assistance Program?

-Fee Assistance Program applications usually close in December and then reopen for the next cycle in January/February (In 2023, they opened in February).
-You can begin applying to the MCAT Fee Assistance Program as soon as applications are open.
+Fee Assistance Program applications close in December and reopen for the next cycle in February.
+2024 applications open on February 5.

-Keep in mind that benefits are not retroactive.
-If you’re trying to register for the MCAT exam at the reduced FAP fee, then you must have been approved for the FAP before you register for the exam; the same applies to medical school application fee waivers.
-If you apply to medical school or register for the medical college admission test and then apply for the FAP, you won’t receive a refund of those fees if you end up getting approved for the fee waiver.
+Likewise, if you apply to medical school and then apply for the FAP, you won’t receive a refund of those fees if you end up getting approved for the fee waiver.

 3. What Are the AAMC Fee Assistance Benefits?

-– Free registration for the AAMC Professional Readiness Exam (normally $100)
+• Free registration for your first AAMC Professional Readiness Exam (normally $100) and 50% discount for subsequent registrations

 4. How Many Times Can I Apply to the AAMC Fee Assistance Program?